 Doing back traction after exercising may be the ultimate way to prevent lower back pain, whether it’s muscle-related or spinal-disks-related.

-If you have a high quality home back traction device – it will only take a few minutes of using it to prevent major muscle soreness and back pain.
+If you have a high-quality home back traction device – it will only take a few minutes of using it to prevent major muscle soreness and back pain.

-What’s the Best Back Traction Device?
+What’s the Best Lumbar Stretcher?

 To your health and happiness,